mediolano-app/mediolano-app/README.md

 # Mediolano Dapp

-Welcome to a sneak peek of Mediolano, a cutting-edge decentralized application (dapp) poised to revolutionize intellectual property services on the Web3.
+Mediolano is a cutting-edge permissionless decentralized intellectual property provider for the integrity web.
 With Mediolano you can seamlessly tokenize intellectual property leveraging Starknet’s unparalleled high-speed, low-cost and smart contract intelligence for digital assets.
 By integrating ERC721 and IPFS technology, Mediolano ensures decentralization, interoperability and sovereignty to your assets.

 > [!IMPORTANT]
 > Mediolano dapp is in constant development and the current version runs on Starknet's Sepolia devnet.
 Use for testing purposes only.